 Civil servants must follow certain norms, rules and As an administrator one should make sure that highest standard of quality in governmental decisions and activities and not negotiate with values just for others convenience or satisfaction.

 Hence, ethics and integrity in work is necessary for civil servants and hope this is why Ethics, Integrity and Aptitude Paper was included in the civil services exam.

 So, above the normal eligibility for IAS Exam, candidates preparing for IAS exam should possess certain qualities and skills when it comes to discharge their duties and responsibility.

 In this article, some of the vital qualities are discussed that an IAS officer should possess to honour public belief and not infringe:

 An IAS Officer should be patriotic then only he or she can serve the nation whole heartedly.As an IAS Officer, one is also responsible in forming policies and implementing the same.
 When it comes to implementing a policy an IAS officer should consider one’s particular interest as well as the country before him/her because with such power and responsibilities any actions taken could have a massive impact.This will lead to a better India.

 As a civil servant, an IAS Officer should abide by law and regulations in order to administer and lead.
 One should take rational action under any circumstances and follow the rules and regulations.

-You work hard to achieve your big dream i.e., to become an IAS Officer but the real hard work you do is while facing the challenges that cross your path while looking after your administrative area that includes various departments like administrative work, funds managements, law enforcement, development programmes etc., and this means a lot of responsibilities.
+Administrative areas given to IAS officers includes various departments like administrative work, funds managements, law enforcement, development programmes etc., and this means a lot of responsibilities.
 To accomplish and outclass in any task an IAS Officer should be a hard worker and committed to his/her duty.

 “The only way to do great work is to love what you do”– Steve Jobs.